🌍

 UBC SHED and CERC on Musqueam territory.
 Waterfront hub within Musqueam, Squamish, and Tsleil-Waututh shared territories.

-Indigenous co-ownership strengthens political durability, expands Major Projects Office eligibility, and builds the broad community support that single-champion projects lack.
+Indigenous co-ownership, if secured, would strengthen political durability, expand Major Projects Office eligibility, and build the broad community support that single-champion projects lack.

 Environmental impact

-Replacing diesel fuel across twelve offtaker applications in Metro Vancouver produces measurable air quality and climate outcomes in one of Canada's densest urban harbours.
+Replacing diesel fuel across twenty-six offtaker applications in Metro Vancouver produces measurable air quality and climate outcomes in one of Canada's densest urban harbours.

 CO2 displaced annually